What is the best recipe for deviled eggs?

 What are the ingredients for deviled eggs?

 I like to keep this recipe for deviled eggs easy and simple because the simplicity is what highlights the richness of the taste.
-You want your eggs to compliment your main course.
-For example, if you are serving turkey for Thanksgiving, it’s a leaner, milder tasting poultry.
-Pairing it with rich and creamy deviled eggs with the tang of the dry mustard really activates the palate for an overall fabulous holiday meal experience.Print Recipe
+You want your eggs to compliment your main course and that’s exactly what this recipe does for me.
+For example, if you are serving turkey for Thanksgiving, it’s a leaner and milder tasting poultry.
+So, pairing it with rich and creamy deviled eggs with the tang of the dry mustard really activates the palate for an overall fabulous holiday meal experience.Print Recipe

 The Best Recipe for Deviled Eggs